IrisTheSnail/compose2terraform/Readme.md

 # compose2terraform
 **Transforms your docker-compose file to a Terraform config file!**
+> A minimalistic but highly scalable docker-compose to Terraform config file transformer

 # Introduction
 Model Driven Engineering (MDE) is a software development approach